c0rp3n/corps-locker-classic/README.md

 ![alt text](../master/Assets/Resources/Bitmaps/UI/text.png "###Corp's Locker")

 A rogue like game based upon a procedural world.
 It is populated with many dungeons on an island.
+This was my original design for the game done for my A-Level project I am currently looking into making a newer more optimised as well as dynamic version of this for more see [here](https://github.com/c0rp3n/corps-locker).

 ## Getting Started